Saudi Aramco Residential Camp in Dhahran: Transportation

-As the centre of the nation's oil industry, Dhahran enjoys excellent transportation resources both nationally and internationally.
+As the centre of the nation's oil industry, Dhahran has access to transport infrastructure linking it to Bahrain, Riyadh and Kuwait.

-The nation's excellent highway infrastructure was modernized extensively in the '70s and '80s and connects the Dhahran area with all major urban centres in the Kingdom, including its neighbors Kuwait, Qatar, and via a causeway, to the nearby island nation of Bahrain.
-The oil company also built and maintains Tapline Road for its pipeline stations spread along the highway northwest into Jordan.
-Roads link Dhahran with Saudi Aramco's other major compounds Ras Tanura and Abqaiq and with its nearest traditional Saudi community Al Khobar.
+The nation's highway infrastructure was modernized in the '70s and '80s and connects the Dhahran area with a number of urban centres in the Kingdom, including its neighbors Kuwait, Qatar, and via a causeway, to the nearby island nation of Bahrain.
+The oil company built, but no longer maintains, the Tapline Road, which was finally closed in 1990.
+There are roads which link Dhahran with Saudi Aramco's other major compounds Ras Tanura and Abqaiq and with its nearest traditional Saudi community Al Khobar.

-The King Abdulaziz Air Base, a major Royal Saudi Air Force base lies a short distance south of the compound.
+The King Abdulaziz Air Base, a major Royal Saudi Air Force base, lies a short distance south of the compound.
 The area it occupies used to house one of Saudi Arabia's three major international airports, the Dhahran Airport (DHA).
 Dhahran airport originally consisted of three sections: the old King Fahd Air Terminal for regular passengers, separate facilities for Aramco corporate use (Aramco formerly had its own passenger airplanes offering international air service for employees until the early '60s), and the Dhahran Airfield, an airfield operated by the U.S. from 1946 until 1962.
-Today, King Fahd International Airport (DMM) serves the entire metropa olitan area of Dhahran, Dammam, Khobar, Qatif and Al-Thuqbah.
+Today, King Fahd International Airport (DMM) serves the entire metropolitan area of Dhahran, Dammam, Khobar, Qatif and Al-Thuqbah.
 DHA also used to contain a section designated to Aramco Aviation Department, from which all company-run flights operated, but Aramco Aviation Department has since moved its services to its own buildings located near the King Fahd International Airport.
 The American air force still maintains a presence there.

 Although rail service in Saudi Arabia plays a much more minor role today than 50 years ago, an industrial railroad with a station adjacent to Dhahran still exists, linking it to the capital Riyadh.

 Within the company itself, Saudi Aramco runs free bus service for its employees, both within the compound, between the Dhahran Inter-District Bus Station and each of the three other Aramco districts, and shopping bus service into Khobar.
 Taxi service is also available within the compound.
-There are few, if any traffic jams in Dhahran even in rush hours (with the exception of the security gates and around the core area).
-However, all traffic lights in Dhahran camp are computer-controlled to maximize the traffic flow.
+There are few, if any traffic jams in Dhahran even in rush hour (with the exception of the security gates and around the core area).
+This is in part because all traffic lights in Dhahran camp are computer-controlled to maximize the traffic flow.

-Dhahran's main office buildings, where most of the residents of the Dhahran camp work, include; the Exploration and Petroleum Engineering Center (EXPEC) Building and the Engineering Building, as well as the Tower Building, the Old Administration Building and the New (Executive) Administration Building.
+Dhahran's main office buildings, where most of the residents of the Dhahran camp work, include the Exploration and Petroleum Engineering Center (EXPEC) Building, the Engineering Building, the Tower Building, the Old Administration Building, and the New (Executive) Administration Building.
 The EXPEC, Engineering and Tower buildings are connected by a tunnel to help employees avoid exposure to the extremes of the Saudi climate.
 These offices are located within the Saudi Aramco camp, but outside the residential camp proper.